-On Tertuliano Sales St., the city reclaimed over 1,000 m2 of underutilized space in front of a hospital to create safe and accessible pedestrian and 86% fewer pedestrians walking on the road bed.
+in front of a hospital to create safe and accessible pedestrian infrastructure that led to a 67% reduction in crossing distances and 86% fewer pedestrians walking on the road bed.

 87% fewer vehicles speeding,

 As a result, all children observed after the street transformation were using safe pedestrian facilities.